-The function $h$ binds shared secret $K$ to a specific key pair $(SK_A, PK_A)$ in the new protocol.
-This enables multiple senders to execute the protocol independently with $B$, based on the same initialization value $SK_B$ and without requiring a trust relation between senders.
-In particular, observe that the new protocol prevents that sender $A'$ can generate protocol messages that enable a receiver to derive a given shared secret $K$ (as generated by $A$).
-In other words, a compromise of all keys of a sender does not affect the operations of other senders.
-Moreover, the binding enables $A$ to revoke a key pair $(SK_A, PK_A)$ (and a long-term key $LK_B$), e.g.\ after $SK_A$ (or $LK_B$) has been compromised.
-As indicated in Section~\ref{sec:trusted third party}, Protocol~\ref{P1} can implement a certificate revocation mechanism to address the corresponding threats; however, note that such a corrective measure does not prevent $A'$ from generating protocol messages that enable a chosen receiver to derive a given shared secret $K$ (as generated by $A$) in Protocol~\ref{P1}.
+Multiple senders can execute the new protocol independently with $B$ based on the same initialization value $SK_B$ and without requiring a trust relation between senders since a compromise of all keys of a sender does not affect the operations of other senders.
+In particular, observe that the new protocol prevents that sender $A'$ can generate protocol messages that enable a receiver that is compliant with the protocol to derive a given shared secret $K$ (as generated by $A$) since the hash function $h$ binds the shared secret $K$ to a specific key pair $(SK_A, PK_A)$.
+The binding also enables $A$ to revoke a key pair $(SK_A, PK_A)$ and all corresponding long-term keys $LK_B$.

-As the new protocol uses the function $h$ instead of certificates of senders in Protocol~\ref{P1} to protect the authenticity of protocol messages, no certificates or certificate revocation information are distributed to a receiver and a receiver is not initialized with $PK_T$ in the new protocol.
-Moreover, Step~\ref{P1HE2} of Protocol~\ref{P1} is not present in the new protocol (compare also Figures~\ref{fig:2} and \ref{fig:4}).